WireGuard Mesh

 Security & Firewall

-When you commission a server, ACT automatically:
+When you commission a server, ServOS automatically:

 1. Generates a WireGuard private/public key pair securely on the server.